datastax/spark-cassandra-connector/doc/developers.md

 ### Getting Started

 The Spark Cassandra Connector is built using sbt.
-There is a premade launching script for sbt so it is unneccessary to download it.
+There is a premade launching script for sbt, so it is unnecessary to download it.
 To invoke this script you can run `./sbt/sbt` from a clone of this repository.

 For information on setting up your clone please follow the [Github